muhnune/HMIF_web/README.md

 <h1>HMIF WEBPAGE</h1>

-<p>This Web file is created for completing the Last Submission for Basic Web Programming by Dicoding Indonesia</p>
+<p>This Web file is created for completing the Last Submission for Basic Web Programming from Dicoding Indonesia</p>